-If Hawaii isn’t already on your travel bucket list, it should be!
+If Hawaii isn’t one of your dream destinations, it definitely needs to be on the list!
 With so many incredible places to visit in Hawaii, this list will make you want to book your plane tickets ASAP.
 We’re sharing some of the best things to do in Hawaii you don’t want to miss on your trip.

 With amazing attractions, gorgeous beaches, historical sites, and unbelievable National Parks, Hawaii is one of the most beautiful places in the world.
-Whether you are heading to Hawaii on your honeymoon, with your family, or traveling solo, there’s something on this list for everyone.
+Whether you are heading to Hawaii on your honeymoon, with your family, or traveling with teens, there’s something on this list for everyone.

 10 Amazing Things to See in Hawaii

 One of the most iconic backdrops on Oahu is Diamond Head.
 The best view of this mountain is from Waikiki Beach.
 Perhaps the better view is from the top of Diamond Head.
 The best way to reach the summit is to wake up early and hike to the viewpoint.

 The path isn’t too difficult but it includes a lot of stairs.
 Plan to go early because this hike can get really hot later in the day.

 If you want to see Hawaiian Green Sea Turtles, head to Laniakea Beach (aka Turtle Beach) on the North Shore of Oahu.
 You’re almost guaranteed to see turtles hanging out on the sand or swimming in the ocean.

 Turtles like it here because the beach has a lot of coral and rocks, so it’s a great place to snorkel.
 Plus, there are usually volunteers available to tell you more about these gorgeous animals.

 3. Hawaii Volcanoes National Park